Mickey Vernon: Minor leagues

-Vernon played for three Minor League Baseball (MiLB) teams before making his Major League debut on July 8, 1939; and then spent one more MiLB season before permanently becoming a Major League player.
+Vernon played for three Minor League Baseball teams before making his MLB debut on July 8, 1939; and then spent one more minor-league season before permanently becoming an MLB player.

-In 1937, he played for Jacobs and the Easton Browns, who were affiliated with the American League's St. Louis Browns.
-Vernon played in 83 games for the Browns, with a .287 batting average, ten home runs and 64 runs batted in (RBI) in just 300 at bats.
+In 1937, he played for Jacobs and the Easton Browns, which were affiliated with the American League's St. Louis Browns.
+Vernon played in 83 games for the Browns, with a .287 batting average, 10 home runs, and 64 runs batted in (RBIs) in just 300 at bats.